 Rhode Island School of Design, Printmaking, partial fulfillment of BA

-- Brown University Molecular Biology, Cell Biology & Biochemistry Dept., Wharton Lab, Research Assistant, 2016-present
+- Brown University Molecular Biology, Cell Biology & Biochemistry Dept., Wharton Lab, Research Assistant (full time position), 2016-present

 - Brown University Molecular Biology, Cell Biology & Biochemistry Dept., Wharton Lab, Independent Research for Honors Thesis, 2015-2016